Malcolm Ridley

-Malcolm Ridley is an actor and writer.
+Malcolm Ridley (born 1962) is an English actor and writer.

+Career

 In 1995 Malcolm Ridley played the title role in Molière's George Dandin, for Red Shift Theatre Company.
 Touring nationally and at the Cochrane Theatre in London.
 Directed by Jonathan Holloway and Toby Sedgwick, adapted by Robert Bolt.

-Between 1993-97 Ridley performed and co-devised three productions Directed by Improbable theatre's award-winning director-designer partnership of Phelim McDermott and Julian Crouch.
-Servant of Two Masters (Goldoni Festival Venice and Rome) and The Hunchback of Notre Dame at the West Yorkshire Playhouse and A Midsummer Night's Dream (TMA Best Touring Production Award) for the English Shakespeare Company.
+Between 1993 and 1997 Ridley performed and co-devised three productions Directed by Improbable theatre's award-winning director-designer partnership of Phelim McDermott and Julian Crouch.
+Servant of Two Masters (Goldoni Festival Venice and Rome) and The Hunchback of Notre-Dame at the West Yorkshire Playhouse and A Midsummer Night's Dream (TMA Best Touring Production Award) for the English Shakespeare Company.